Tamara Dobson

 Tamara Janice Dobson (May 14, 1947 – October 2, 2006) was an American actress and fashion model.
 Beginning her career in modeling during the late 1960s, Dobson became best known for her title role as government agent Cleopatra "Cleo" Jones in the 1973 blaxploitation film Cleopatra Jones and its 1975 sequel Cleopatra Jones and the Casino of Gold.

 Early life and education

 Born in Baltimore, Maryland, Dobson was the second of four children born to Melvin and Evelyn Dobson (née Russell).
 She attended Western High School, an academically demanding all-girls institution.
 Her father sold tickets for the Pennsylvania Railroad and her mother was a beautician.
 The family was poor, but Tamara had the full complement of piano, tap and ballet lessons.
 Her parents sent her on to the Baltimore Institute of Art, and after she got her degree, she went on to qualify as a beautician, like her mother.

-Dobson started as a beautician.
 Dobson started her modeling career doing fashion shows at her school, Maryland Institute College of Art, where she also received her degree in fashion illustration.
 While studying, Dobson was discovered in 1969 and began to film commercials and modeled.